 Similar to the Bergen op Zoom location, the discrepancy in hinterland areas of the Huizen location versus the current situation can be explained by the less favourable position of the port and the networks in relation to the current location of the port.
 Thus in addition to the loss of port advantages described above, the modalities simply have to travel a greater distance, resulting in fewer competitive hinterland areas.

-(a) Approximation of the hinterland modality distribution of the cur- (b) Hinterland modality distribution of the Tiel port location including rent port location.
-Results from the basecase notebook.
+(a) Approximation of the hinterland modality distribution of the cur- (b) Hinterland modality distribution of the Tiel port location including the waterway network.
+Results from the endgame notebook